mesosphere/dcos-commons/frameworks/hdfs/docs/src/managing.md

 # Configuration Options

-The following describes the most commonly used features of DC/OS Apache HDFS and how to configure them via the DC/OS CLI and the DC/OS GUI.
+The following describes the most commonly used features of Beta-HDFS and how to configure them via the DC/OS CLI and the DC/OS GUI.
 There are two methods of configuring an HDFS cluster.
 The configuration may be specified using a JSON file during installation via the DC/OS command line (See the Installation section) or via modification to the Service Scheduler’s DC/OS environment at runtime (See the Configuration Update section).
 Note that some configuration options may only be specified at installation time.

 ## Service Configuration